Stardates and

 • In the Voyager episode "FLASHBACK," after Stardate 50126.4, Tuvok states that his first deep space assignment aboard the U.S.S.
 Excelsior, on Stardate 9521, was approximately 80 years ago, when he was 29 years old.

-It is likely that the decimal was left out of Tuvok's given birth date, and he was really born on Stardate 3877.4 (October 5, 2266, based on the above calculations) in The Original Series Stardate system.
-This would place his birth just after The Original Series episode "JOURNEY TO BABEL" -- which had a Stardate of 3842.3.
-Given a birth date of October 5, 2266, Tuvok would be less than 106 years old on Stardate 50126.4 in "FLASHBACK," which would be on July 9, 2372, according to the above Stardate Calculator.
+It is likely that the decimal was left out of Tuvok's given birth date, and he was really born on Stardate 3877.4 (October 14, 2266, based on the above calculations) in The Original Series Stardate system.
+This would place his birth just after The Original Series episode "JOURNEY TO BABEL", which had a Stardate of 3842.3.
+Given a birth date of October 14, 2266, Tuvok would be about 106 years old on Stardate 50126.4 in "FLASHBACK," which would be on February 5, 2373, according to the above Stardate Calculator.

 • However, in the episode "FURY," Captain Janeway celebrates Tuvok's birthday, stating it is not long before he reaches "the big three digits."
-The episode had no Stardate, but the episode before it took place on Stardate 53918, which would place it in the middle of 2376 (based on the above calculations).
-If the statement "the big three digits" is taken to mean "100 Earth years," then this would mean that Tuvok would be born after 2276, making him 10 years younger than assumed above.
-But if "the big three digits" is taken to mean "111 Earth years" (three identical digits), that would be consistent with the above assumptions, since Tuvok would be born on October 5, 2266 (TOS Stardate 3877.4), making him 111 years old on October 5, 2377, just a year after "FURY."
+The episode had no Stardate, but the episode before it took place on Stardate 53918, which would place it in the middle of 2377 (based on the above calculations).
+If the statement "the big three digits" is taken to mean "100 Earth years," then this would mean that Tuvok would be born after 2277, making him 11 years younger than assumed above.
+But if "the big three digits" is taken to mean "111 Earth years" (three identical digits), that would be consistent with the above assumptions, since Tuvok would be born on October 14, 2266 (TOS Stardate 3877.4), making him 111 years old on October 14, 2377.
+This could mean that "FURY," (which had no Stardate) might be shown out of order, and actually took place on Tuvok's 110th birthday, October 14, 2376.
 (Of course, it is unclear whether Janeway's statement even refers to Earth years rather than Vulcan years, so the statement may not be inconsistent after all, since the duration of a Vulcan year has not been established.)

 • In the Enterprise episode "AWAKENING," Minister Kuvak of the Vulcan High Command states that Earth and Vulcan have been allies for 100 years.
 The episode takes place in the middle of the year 2154, and apparently refers to first contact between Earth and Vulcans on April 5, 2063, a span of more than 91 Earth years.
 Since Vulcans are known to quote numbers with great precision, and the statement about 100 years was made between two Vulcans on the planet Vulcan with no humans present, it would be reasonable to assume they were describing the time span in Vulcan years.
 If so, then 100 Vulcan years is about 91 Earth years, so one Vulcan year would be about 0.91 Earth year.
 Therefore, Tuvok's age of 111 Earth years would be equivalent to about 121 Vulcan years, making Janeway's statement in "FURY" about him soon reaching "the big three digits" inaccurate in both Earth and Vulcan years.